HadeerAshraf209/Lab-Animal-Trading-Card-Udacity-Nanodegree/README.md

 # Lab-Animal-Trading-Card-Udacity
-//This an Animal Trading Card created for Udacity lab.
+//This an Animal Trading Card created for Udacity lab

 //Languages Used:
 HTML & CSS